 - Introduce you to practice-based research and to a range of research methodologies

 Find out more about this course at our VCA Graduate Study in Visual Art Information Evening on Tuesday 3 September, where you will be able to meet with course coordinator Dr Cate Consandine and other VCA Visual Art staff and students.

 The Bachelor of Fine Arts (Honours) (Visual Art) is for students that have completed an undergraduate degree in the visual arts, either at the Victorian College of the Arts or another institution, who wish to extend their practice and develop their research ability.
 It is a year-long program that allows you to undertake advanced work in the visual arts, develop a high level of studio practice and further develop your capacity as a better informed, skilled and more articulate visual artist.

 The program culminates in a public exhibition of your work as part of the Graduate Exhibition at the School of Art.
 The program provides an opportunity for you, under the guidance of your supervisor, to engage in independent research in your chosen field of artistic practice.
 During the year you produce a major creative work, or series of works, and a related research paper.
 The course also introduces you to practice-led research skills and develops your capacity for devising, defining and managing a major project.
 The program offers a direct pathway to a higher research degree as well as equipping you to work as a professional practicing artist in your chosen field of specialisation.

-Applicants who are eligible to apply for the Bachelor of Fine Arts (Honours) (Dance) are also eligible to apply for the Bachelor of Fine Arts (Honours) (Social Practice and Community Engagement).
+Applicants who are eligible to apply for the Bachelor of Fine Arts (Honours) (Visual Art) are also eligible to apply for the Bachelor of Fine Arts (Honours) (Social Practice and Community Engagement).